 Review team member information

-Confirm your employee and contractors’ first and last names, Social Security numbers (SSN), and home addresses by going to Staff > Payroll > Payroll Team in Square Dashboard.
+Confirm your employee and contractors’ first and last names, Social Security numbers (SSN), and home addresses by going to Staff > Team in your online Square Dashboard.
 This information will be printed on each of their Form W-2s and/or Form 1099-NECs.
-The last day to make changes to the draft Form W-2s and Form 1099-NECs is January 5, 2023.
-Digital copies of the tax forms will be available to your team through their online Team Member dashboard or in the Team App by January 31, 2023.
+The last day to make changes to the draft Form W-2s and Form 1099-NECs is January 4, 2024.
+Digital copies of the tax forms will be available to your team through their online Team Member dashboard or in the Team App by January 31, 2024.

 Add all former team members to Square Payroll